PedroAsantos/WebGL-Game/README.md

 # CV_WEGGL
-This project is the development of a game in WebGL.
+Development of a game in WebGL.
 The game was inspired by the famous bubble-trouble.
 May not work well in some resolutions.

 Play the Game: https://cv-weggl.now.sh